klumme/klart.fi/content/articles/a-slice-of-zig-1.md

 ---

 We've covered quite a bit of ground just looking at how ArrayLists are initialized and deinitialized.
 We've seen a large part of the Zig language and touched on some of the topics that make it unique.
 In the next article, we'll take a look at how the list is actually used, and how this usage is implemented in the standard library.
+You can subscribe to <a href="/feed.xml">this site's Atom feed</a> to be notified about any new articles in your RSS reader.

 note:I'm relatively new to Zig and low-level programming myself.
 It's possible that there are errors in this article, or that something isn't explained as clearly as it could be.
 If you find an error or if you have questions, please let me know and I'll do my best to update the article!endnote